50-Course/token-scanner/docs/ARCHITECTURE.md

 ## Scaling Considerations

+In the context of scaling, the following are some considerations we may yet make based on the information we have of the current progress of the system.
-Speaking of scaling, here are some considerations.
-The below are based on the assumption that latency is although a 'primary' concern, throughput is our focus here, as we would be injesting the lots of this information and analzing it alongside the user interaction (yes think of both as data sources for our injestion pipeline).
+We are assumption that latency is although a 'primary' concern, throughput is our focus here, as we would be injesting the lots of this information and analzing it alongside the user interaction (yes think of both as data sources for our injestion pipeline).

 - Redis keys use TTLs or rolling window logic to bound memory usage.
 - Queue depth and processing lag can be monitored and auto-scaled.
 - API & workers can be containerized and deployted across replicas or (orchestrated with Kubernetes).
 - WebSocket layer uses publish/subscribe (FastAPI's websocket's with a bit of tweaking) to fan out trending changes, and handle reconnecting sockets to connected clients.

 ---